BrightHome Advisor

 2. Reset the GFCI (press RESET firmly).

 3. Plug items back in one at a time.
 If it trips on one device, that device is suspect.
+A GFCI outlet tester can also help confirm whether the outlet is responding correctly.

 4. Check wet locations (outdoors, garage, bathroom).
 If it’s damp, let it dry before repeated resets.